SmokeSlate/smokeslate/README.md

 ## 🚀 Featured Projects

 - **[Beat the Bank Online](https://btbo.smokeslate.xyz)**
-  *A web-based game where strategy and luck collide!*
+  *A shortcuts game where you can beat your friends!*

 - **[smokeslate.xyz](https://smokeslate.xyz/)**
   My personal website — check it out to see all my projects, experiments, and creative work!